Tushar01yadav/Smart-Farming-Assistant-Crop-Recommender-Disease-Detector/README.md

-# 🌾 Smart Farming Assistant 🌿
+# 🌾 Smart Farming : Recommender + Disease Predictor Assistant 🌿
 ### Crop Recommender System + Crop Disease Predictor using CNN 🌱🧠

 Welcome to the **Smart Farming Assistant** — an AI-powered web app that helps farmers make data-driven decisions!
 This system recommends the most suitable crop based on environmental conditions and detects plant diseases using image classification (CNN).